etruel/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.4.2 =
+* Fixes to save the titles as UTF-8 without html entities.
+(For international characters)

 = 1.4.1 =
 * Fixes to save the posts as UTF-8 without html entities.
 (For international characters)
 * Fixes a PHP Warning that broke the licenses handler.